Police: 1 Missouri officer, suspect die, 2 officers wounded | Law-Order

 - United States

 One Joplin police officer and a suspect have died after a shooting Tuesday in the southwest Missouri city, police said.
-Two other Joplin officers remain hospitalised, one in critical condition and the other in serious but stable condition, Assistant Police Chief Brian Lewis said.
+Two other Joplin officers remain hospitalised, one in critical condition and the other in serious but stable condition, Assistant Police Chief Brian Lewis said in a news release.

+The officers responded to a disturbance about 1:30 p.m. outside a store at the Northpark Crossing shopping center.
+Shots were exchanged and two officers were injured, he said.

+The suspect stole a police car and fled, police said, before wrecking the car and fleeing on foot.
+Officers chased him to a street near an apartment complex and residential area in central Joplin.
+That is where another officer and the suspect were struck by gunfire.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)